fieldtrip/website/tutorial/tms-eeg.md

 A stable TMS coil position increases the spatial stability of the artifacts, which is beneficial for estimating the artifact as independent component.
 {% include markup/end %}

-If you have downloaded comp_tms.mat, you can load the data with the following cod
+If you have downloaded `comp_tms.mat`, you can load the data with the following cod

     load comp_tms.mat